-The period during which the entity provides insurance contract services.
-This period includes the insurance contract services that relate to all premiums within the boundary of the insurance contract.
+The period during which the entity provides coverage for insured events.
+This period includes the coverage that relates to all premiums within the boundary of the insurance contract.

 experience adjustment

 A difference between:

 - (a) for premium receipts (and any related cash flows such as insurance acquisition cash flows and insurance premium taxes)-the estimate at the beginning of the period of the amounts expected in the period and the actual cash flows in the period; or - (b) for insurance service expenses (excluding insurance acquisition expenses)-the estimate at the beginning of the period of the amounts expected to be incurred in the period and the actual amounts incurred in the period.